Pope Francis is hardly a stranger to One LA-IAF, a local nonprofit affiliated with the national Industrial Areas Foundation.

 Judging by the length and tone of those meetings, attendees say, the pope seems particularly interested in what they have to say.
 Or rather, very interested.

-“By this point, it feels like we are meeting an old friend,” said Richard Hoo, executive director of One LA-IAF.
+“By this point, it feels like we are meeting an old friend,” said Robert Hoo, executive director of One LA-IAF.
 Hoo was one of 18 people representing IAF’s West/Southwest branch in the room with the pope this summer.

 “He seems very interested in having these meetings to hear what people back home are doing at their parish.
 It has become so familiar that at our last meeting, when the pope begins to tell a story, he asks: ‘Have I told you this before?’ ”